Abusadat18/Weather-Project/README.md

 # Weather-Project

-A weather forecast project using HTML,CSS,JS.
+A weather forecast project using HTML,CSS,JS !

 _Bugs to fix:_